 CCJ has put together three words that try to represent the translation of the functional and design requirements into a built form.

 Climate represents the environmental conditions of the area and the systems employed to cope with these conditions.

 Climate is not just about ESD inclusions for reducing energy use, but a core requirement for conditions related to a healthy environment.
 It is an inbuilt requirement that covers all aspects of the design process from orientation, passive building systems, active building systems through to material selection and landscape.

-- Context is the site and surrounds particular to the project’s location
+Context is the site and surrounds peculiar to the project’s location.

-- Complexity is the functions, users, the inspiration and the integration of the above principles into a cohesive whole
+Complexity relates to functions, users, the inspiration and the integration of the above into a whole.